uptonking/note4yaoo/lib-saas-zulip-community.md

 - Zulip is 100% open source.
 In open core products, those specific features just don't exist at all in the open source version.
 For example, Mattermost requires the proprietary Mattermost Professional at $10/user/month if you want to use SSO, LDAP sync, user groups, read receipts, etc.
   - If you compare Zulip's pricing options to Mattermost's, our offering is substantially more generous.
 It would be even if we went open core and moved a few dozen features of Zulip to a proprietary version.
 But we're not going to do that: we really do care about being an 100% open source project.

+- Maintaining an open TCP/IP or even UDP/IP network socket to receive incoming notification messages requires sending a packet back and forth every so often to confirm the socket is live and keep it open, even while the socket is idle and there are no notifications.
+  - You can technically open a socket without doing this, and this does work on parts of the internet.
+It often works between devices on your LAN.
+But many modern networks have unreliable connectivity, handovers between base stations (i.e. mobile or wifi), often one or more layers of NAT and/or firewalls, and more.
+  - 👀 The only generally reliable solution to get real-time inbound notifications to a device, is for the device to open an outbound socket and the protocol to send a packet occasioally in each direction.
+The packets confirm liveness to the receiving endpoint, as well as telling other parts of the network the socket is still live.
+  - When your device hasn't received a confirmation after a configurable timeout, it's time to open a new socket from the device, because the original socket may have stopped working.
+  - That's three technical reasons to have a single, centrally managed notification service per device.

+-
+-
+-

 - ## [Why Zulip will not get on the blockchain bandwagon | Hacker News _202111](https://news.ycombinator.com/item?id=29205346)
 - the ONE and ONLY thing a public blockchain is useful for is censorship-resistant payments.